Japan Railways locomotive numbering and classification: JR Freight

 According to this numbering method, EH500-31 means locomotive number 31 of Class EH500, which is a class of AC/DC locomotive with eight driving axles and AC motors.

 Diesel locomotives

 JNR

-The history of diesel locomotives of the Japanese Government Railways started with two classes of German-made locomotives, the diesel-electric Class DC11 in 1929 and the diesel-mechanical DC10 in 1930.
-The Ministry of Railways numbered them in accordance with the similar system as it then used for steam and electric locomotives.
-The Japanese National Railways continued with this system.
+The first diesel locomotives of the Japanese Government Railways were two classes of German-made locomotives, the diesel-electric Class DC11 in 1929 and the diesel-mechanical DC10 in 1930.
+The Ministry of Railways numbered them following a similar scheme to that used for steam and electric locomotives.
+The Japanese National Railways continued this method.